katie-cooper/C560/README.md

 - Possible next moves
 - Current depth in the seach tree

-**Start State:** A 2x2 square in the center of the board (the white peice in the upper-left corder), with each player's pieces placed diagonally from one another.
+**Start State:** A 2x2 square in the center of the board with each player's pieces placed diagonally from one another (a white piece is in the upper-left corner).

 **Goal State:** Maximize the number of pieces controlled by our agent when the board is filled.